ethanblomquist/osticket/README.md

 <br />

 <h1>Part 2 - Post-Install Configuration</h1>
-We can now log in to the osTicket system, we can now examine the various functionalities of osTicket and configure custom settings.
+We can now log in to the osTicket system and examine it's various functionalities and configure custom settings.
 The system is seperated into two panels, the Agent and the Admin panel.
 <h3>Step 1: Configure Roles</h3>
 <p>
 Navigate to the Admin Panel -> Agents -> Roles -> Add New Role -> Name: Supreme Admin(or whatever you prefer) -> Permissions -> Check all boxes under Tickets, Tasks and Knowledgebase.